 But perhaps you didn’t know that.
 Perhaps, when you think of the local glass industry, you don’t think of artists but of the Drug Enforcement Administration sweeping through Eugene in 2003 as part of what is still the largest drug paraphernalia raid the U.S. has ever seen — Operation Pipe Dreams.
 Images of federal agents in navy jackets carting stacks of boxes out of local smoke shops and warehouses are still imprinted on Eugene’s collective memory.
-Of the 55 nationwide arrests, including comedian and pot advocate Tommy Chong, two were in Eugene: entrepreneurs and artists Jason Harris and Saeed Mohtadi, owners of Jerome Baker Designs, one of the largest functional glass manufacturer in the world at the time.
+Of the 55 nationwide arrests, including comedian and pot advocate Tommy Chong, two were in Eugene: entrepreneurs and artists Jason Harris and Saeed Mohtadi, owners of Jerome Baker Designs, one of the largest functional glass manufacturers in the world at the time.

 The bust sent a chill through the glassblowing community, a chill that has yet to completely thaw.
 In reporting this story, several people refused to speak to EW, several more didn’t return phone calls and still others insisted on anonymity.
 Those who did agree to talk made it crystal clear that any products made or sold were strictly for tobacco use by adults only.